 If you are a copywriter or simply working on a piece of content for your blog, you can follow a few specific rules to help your potential reader to click “read more”.
 The simplest way to do that is follow a few rules that are generally true for ‘effective’ headlines.

-1. It names the benefit of reading this content
+1. It names the benefit of reading the content

 Numbers, secrets, strategies, and tricks.
 Example headlines can be “5 steps to success” or “A secret method to increase your revenue”